RomaNano/go-backend-portfolio-bimbo-version/README.md

 # go-backend-portfolio-bimbo-version
 Some proofs about my not full dumminess.
-Menu: REST APIs, databases, caching, observability
+Menu:
+- REST APIs
+- databases
+- caching
+- observability